Code-Institute-Submissions/milestone2_are_you_a_hero/README.md

 -   When you have the hamburger menu on smaller screens, you get a dropdown menu when clicking the hamburger icon.
 -   In the footer there is a email API functionality, by means of a bootstrap modal.
 -   In the footer you have the option to play the Avengers Theme song.
+-   The whole site is available in the languages English, Dutch and German.
+This can be changed by clicking on the flag in the menu.
+-   Click sounds when answering questions, clicking buttons.

 ## Features To do
 -   I would like to have the music play accross the site, even if you change pages within the website.
--   The whole site is available in the languages English, Dutch and German.
-This can be changed by clicking on the flag in the menu.
 -   I want to put the languages in seperate JSON files.
 -   I want to let the German text checked on grammar and spelling.
 -   Replace JSON file translation with a Google translation API.
--   Introduce sounds when answering questions.

 ### Pages